 For 10 weeks during the summer, the AAAS Mass Media Science & Engineering Fellows collaborate with media professionals at radio and television stations, newspapers, and magazines.
 As part of their job, the student-scientists and their host-journalists strive to make science news easy for the public to understand.
 The fellowship program is designed to enhance coverage of science-related issues in the media in order to improve public understanding and appreciation of science and technology.
 Fellows have the opportunity to observe and participate in the process by which events and ideas become news, improve their communication skills by learning to describe complex technical subjects in a manner understandable to the lay public, and increase their understanding of editorial decision making and the way in which information is effectively disseminated.
 In its 44 year history, the program has supported over 750 fellows.

 Specific Eligibility Criteria

-Students enrolled in English, journalism, science journalism, or other non-technical fields are not eligible for the AAAS Mass Media Fellowship BUT these students may be eligible for the Minority Science Writers Internship.
+- Students enrolled in English, journalism, science journalism, or other non-technical fields are not eligible for the AAAS Mass Media Fellowship BUT these students may be eligible for the Minority Science Writers Internship.

 - Applicants must be US citizens or already hold visas that allow them to receive payment for work during the summer.
 AAAS cannot assist in obtaining/retaining visas.

 - Successful applicants are required to attend an orientation at AAAS headquarters at the beginning of the summer (early June) and a wrap-up session at the end of the summer (mid-August).
 They will prepare reports on the progress of their fellowships throughout their placement.

 The fellowship is open to international students who are already studying in the United States and who hold visas that allow them to receive payment for work during the summer.
 AAAS cannot assist in obtaining/retaining visas.
 The fellowship is also open to US citizens studying abroad as long as they can pay their way back into the US for the fellowship.